FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   ```

 - Function:
-  - Get block based on block height
+  - Get blocks based on block height
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `group`: Group ID
   - `node`: The node name.
-For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'.
+For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'
   - `block_number`: Block height
   - `only_header`: Whether to get only the block header, 1: Yes, 0: 否
-  - `only_tx_hash`: Whether to get only the transaction hash of the block, 1.: Yes, 0: 否
+  - `only_tx_hash`: Whether to get only the transaction hash of the block, 1: Yes, 0: 否
   - `callback`: Refer to the description of 'callback' for the 'bcos _ rpc _ call' interface
   - `context`: Refer to the description of 'context' for the 'bcos _ rpc _ call' interface
 - Return: